Yemen's warring parties trade blame for breaching port ceasefire

 The United Nations is due to convene the Iran-aligned Houthi group and the Saudi-back government by video link on Wednesday to discuss a troop withdrawal from Hodeidah city and three ports under the truce deal agreed at U.N.-led talks in Sweden last week, the first in more than two years.

+“If the UN ... takes too long to get into (the) theater, they will lose the opportunity altogether and the Stockholm agreement will turn to a dead duck,” said the source, who declined to be named.

+Under the ceasefire deal, international monitors would be deployed and all armed forces would pull out within 21 days of the truce.

-Hodeidah, the main port used to feed Yemen’s 30 million people, has been the focus of fighting this year, raising global fears that a full-scale assault could cut off supplies to 15.9 million people.
+Hodeidah, the main port used to feed Yemen’s 30 million people, has been the focus of fighting this year, raising global fears that a full-scale assault could cut off supplies to 15.9 million people facing severe hunger.

 Western nations have pressed the Sunni Muslim Arab coalition led by Saudi Arabia and the UAE to end the nearly four-year war that has killed tens of thousands of people.

-The alliance, which receives arms and intelligence from the West, intervened in the war in 2015 to restore the government of Abd-Rabbu Mansour Hadi that was ousted from the capital, Sanaa, in 2014 by the Houthis, who control most towns and cities in Yemen.
+The alliance, which receives arms and intelligence from the West, intervened in the war in 2015 to restore the government of Abd-Rabbu Mansour Hadi that was ousted from the capital, Sanaa, in 2014 by the Houthis, who control most towns and cities.

 Coalition-backed Yemeni forces have massed on the outskirts of Hodeidah to try to seize the port and weaken the Houthi group by cutting off its main supply line.